-Beginning Saturday, 13 March 2021, the following post circuit breaker measures are in place until May 2021.
+Post circuit breaker measures are in place until further notice.
 The measures will be reassessed throughout.

 Prince Edward Island has temporarily suspended its participation in the Atlantic Travel Bubble to curb the spread of COVID-19.

-PEI residents do not need pre-approval to return to PEI, but will need to self-isolate and identify a self-isolation location and support person.
+PEI residents do not need pre-approval to return to PEI, but will need to register a self-isolation plan.

 PEI residents seeking to work outside of the home during their 14 day self-isolation period may apply to work-isolate and those travelling frequently for work can register as a rotational worker; see also Travelling Workers